-The Competition Act is enforced and administered by the Competition Bureau, a federal enforcement agency headed by the Commissioner of Competition.
-The Bureau investigates potential competition law offences and civil “reviewable matters” under the Competition Act based on its own investigations and complaints from consumers, competitors and other marketplace participants.
+The Competition Act (Act) is enforced and administered by the Competition Bureau (Bureau), a federal enforcement agency headed by the Commissioner of Competition (Commissioner).
+The Bureau investigates potential competition law offences and civil “reviewable matters” under the Competition Act based on its own investigations, as well as based on complaints from consumers, competitors and other marketplace participants.

-The Commissioner and Bureau staff have significant powers to investigate potential violations of the Act, which include the ability to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath and require companies or individuals to produce documents or responses to written information requests.
+The Bureau has significant powers to investigate potential violations of the Act, which include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies or individuals to produce documents or responses to written information requests.

-The Commissioner is also responsible for investigating and initiating applications relating to potential contraventions of the Act’s civil “reviewable matters”, which are primarily adjudicated before the federal Competition Tribunal (a specialized administrative body consisting of judges and “lay” experts).
-The Act’s civil reviewable matters include the civil misleading advertising, refusal to deal, price maintenance, abuse of dominance and exclusive dealing / tied selling / market restriction sections.
+The Commissioner is also responsible for investigating and initiating applications relating to potential violations of the Act’s civil “reviewable matters” sections, which are primarily adjudicated before the federal Competition Tribunal (Tribunal), which is a specialized administrative body consisting of judges and “lay” experts.
+Civil reviewable matters under the Act include the civil misleading advertising, refusal to deal, price maintenance, abuse of dominance and exclusive dealing / tied selling / market restriction sections.

-Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations, as a result of complaints from customers, competitors or other industry participants or from persons that have (or may have) contravened the Act and are seeking immunity or leniency under the Bureau’s Immunity or Leniency Programs.
+Proceedings may be commenced under the Act by the Bureau itself based on its own investigations or as a result of complaints from customers, competitors or other industry participants.
+In many criminal cases, the Bureau commences investigations as a result of parties applying for immunity or leniency under the Bureau’s formal Immunity or Leniency Programs.

-In addition to Bureau investigations, private parties may also in some cases commence private civil actions for violations of the criminal sections of the Act, including the criminal conspiracy and criminal misleading advertising sections, or make “private access” applications to the Competition Tribunal for Tribunal orders under the refusal to deal, price maintenance and exclusive dealing / tied selling / market restriction sections.
+In addition to Bureau investigations, private parties may also in some cases commence private actions for violations of the criminal sections of the Act (typically under the criminal conspiracy section) or commence “private access” applications before the Tribunal for orders under the refusal to deal, price maintenance or exclusive dealing / tied selling / market restriction sections.

 There is also potential director and officer liability under the Act.
-In this regard, the Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil actions.
+In this regard, the Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil actions commenced under the Act.

 COMPETITION BUREAU SEARCHES

-The Bureau has a wide range of enforcement powers available to investigate potential violations of the Act, including the ability to obtain search warrants.
-The Competition Act also contains obstruction provisions, which make it a criminal offence to impede or prevent (or attempt to impede or prevent) inquiries or examinations under the Act.
+The Bureau’s enforcement powers include the ability to obtain search warrants.
+The Act also includes obstruction provisions, which make it a criminal offence to impede or prevent (or attempt to impede or prevent) inquiries or examinations under the Act.

 For more regulatory law updates follow me on Twitter: @CanadaAttorney